0xADE/doc/README.md

 - sway
 - custom apps

-Apps in the first approach made with Go + Fyne.
-Later it could be revised.
-For convenience short apps could made with C.
+The project is the playground for my ideas about UI and testing solutions based on different languages and frameworks.
+In the first approach I try to made apps with Go + Fyne.
+For convenience short apps could made with C/Nim.
+Maybe later it could be revised.
+The way is misty.

 ## Parts of solution